Code-Institute-Submissions/webalyzer/README.md

 ## Webalyzer

-Is a Python terminal based app that validates the HTML and CSS of a website through validator.nu and jigsaw.w3.org.
+Is a Python terminal-based app that validates the HTML and CSS through validator.nu and jigsaw.w3.org.

 Project URL: [View live project](https://webalyzer.herokuapp.com "Webalyzer")